hen900/klayout_macros/README.md

 # Klayout Tiling Program

 ## Program Overview
 The program is designed to run as a macro within the KLayout layout editor.
 It automates the process of placing transistors or other test devices into a layout by tiling them according to user-defined parameters.
 The program relies on an existing GDS (Graphic Data System) file for alignment marks (if they are being used) and a single GDS file containing all the individual device cells that need to be tiled.
+The program is also equipped with a GUI using the python Qt library.
+A non GUI version of the program (device_tiler_noGUI.lym) is also included for use.
 ---

 ## Running the Program